EmilyMWright/Invoke-AtomicRedTeam-GUI/README.md

 - **Attack Technique:** Specifies one or more MITRE ATT&CK techniques that to which this technique applies.
 Per MITRE naming convention, an attack technique should start with "T" followed by a 4 digit number.
 The MITRE sub-technique format is also supported: TNNNN.NNN
 - **DisplayName:** Specifies the name of the technique as defined by ATT&CK.
 Example: 'Audio Capture'

+### License

+This project is licensed under the terms of the MIT license.
+See [LICENSE.txt](https://github.com/EmilyMWright/Invoke-AtomicRedTeam-GUI/master/LICENSE.txt)